Security company investigated over €1.8m client account deficit, court told

 Clients who claim they are owed money include the ISPCC and Horse Racing Ireland

-As well as providing a cash in transit service it also supplied security personnel to Shell, during the construction of a highly controversial gas pipeline and refinery at Bellanaboy, Co Mayo some years ago.
+As well as providing a cash in transit service BMSS also supplied security personnel to Shell, during the construction of a highly controversial gas pipeline and refinery at Bellanaboy, Co Mayo, some years ago.
+Photograph: Getty Images

 A criminal investigation is being conducted into a company that provided cash in transit and other security services and which has an estimated deficit in its client account of €1.8 million, the High Court has heard.